 - Several questioned the propriety of making Congress’ assent to amendments unnecessary (June 11, 1787).

 - Gov. Morris, Hamilton, & Madison thought Congress ought to be able to propose amendments (Aug 30, Sep 10, 1787).

 Some delegates spoke of a “convention” in connection with amendments:

-- Mr. Hamilton thought Congress should have power to call a convention to propose amendments to correct defects which would probably appear in the Constitution (Sep.
-10, 1787).
+- Mr. Hamilton said Congress should have power to call a convention to propose amendments to correct defects which would probably appear in the Constitution (Sep 10, 1787).

 - Proposes the amendments; or